stampy88/flume-ng-amqp-plugin/README.md

 * `requestedHeartbeat` - the initially requested heartbeat interval, in seconds; zero for none.
 Defaults to **zero**.
 * `exchangeType` -  the type exchange.
 Valid types are direct, fanout, topic, and header.
 Defaults to **direct** when not specified.
 * `durableExchange` - true if we are declaring a durable exchange (the exchange will survive a server restart).
 Defaults to **false**.
-* `queueName` - if left unspecified, the server chooses a name and provides this to the client.
-Generally, when applications share a message queue they agree on a message queue name beforehand, and when an application needs a message queue for its own purposes, it lets the server provide a name.
 * `durableQueue` - if true, the message queue remains present and active when the server restarts.
 It may lose transient messages if the server restarts.
 Defaults to **false**.
 * `exclusiveQueue` - if true, the queue belongs to the current connection only, and is deleted when the connection closes.